 Standard credit cards

 Whereas low rate credit cards are just suited to ‘revolvers’ — people who just make the minimum monthly repayment — standard credit cards are mid-level products that are suited to most types of borrowers.
-The annual fee is a little higher than low rate credit cards, but sometimes banks will sweeten the deal by waiving certain fees in the first year you have the credit card.
+The annual fee is a little higher than low rate credit cards, but sometimes banks will sweeten the deal by charging no annual fees in the first year you have the credit card.

 Platinum credit cards